Awards and Scholarships

 Community Impact Awards

-The Center for Leadership and Civic Engagement coordinates the application and/or selection process for the Community Impact Awards: Scholarships for students serving and leading in their communities.
+The Center for Leadership and Civic Engagement coordinates the application process for the Community Impact Awards: Scholarships for students serving and leading in their communities.
 Scholarship amounts vary by award but typically range between $500 and $5,000.

 Available Awards and Scholarships